 Cuban filed a motion to quash the highly anticipated deposition, saying that he and his AXS television network are not parties to the lawsuit.

-They say the UFC is “the only game in town” for elite fighters, resulting in “artificially reduced” pay.
+Their federal complaint says the UFC is “the only game in town” for elite fighters, resulting in “artificially reduced” pay.
 They claim the UFC also takes the fighters’ rights to their names and likenesses, limiting their ability to license themselves for commercial products, even after their UFC contracts expire.

 The UFC succeeded in having the case moved to Las Vegas Federal Court, near its headquarters.